backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKA - CNI.md

 ## CNI in k8s
 > [!question]- How CNI works in k8s?
-(DOUBT since kubelet executes the binary)
+> - The Kube-controller-manager is responsible for *assigning pod CIDR to each node*.
+> - Each pod gets a unique IP address from the pod CIDR.
 > - **Kubelet interacts with container runtime to launch the scheduled pod**.
 > - The *CRI plugin which is part of the Container runtime interacts with the CNI plugin to configure the pod network*.
+> - CNI Plugin enables networking between pods spread across the same or different nodes using an overlay network.
 > ![[attachments/Pasted image 20230530081028.png]]

-- **CNI is invoked by kubelet**.
-	- When the container runtime expects to perform network operations on a container, it (like the *kubelet in the case of K8s*) *calls the CNI plugin with the desired command*.
 - Diagram:
 	- ![[attachments/Pasted image 20230530080156.png]]
 - Weave CNI is installed as a daemonset.